electricimp/Usb/docs/DriverDevelopmentGuide.md

 This document is intended for those developers who are going to create new drivers for USB devices.
 Driver development leverages Electric Imp’s [USB Driver Framework](https://github.com/electricimp/Usb), an easily extensible foundation for USB device drivers which is embodied in a class, [USB.Driver](#usbdriver-class-usage).

-The USB Driver Framework is implemented as code library, which applications making use of your driver will need to import using the standard `#require` directive.
+The USB Driver Framework is implemented as a library, which applications making use of your driver will need to import using the standard `#require` directive.
 For more information on the USB Driver Framework’s core classes and data structures, please see the [Specification section](#usb-drivers-framework-api-specification), below.

+## Generic Development Recommendations ##

+- When using the USB Drivers Framework, **do not** access the imp API [**hardware.usb**](https://developer.electricimp.com/api/hardware/usb) object directly.

+- Please avoid using the impCentral `#require` directive or the [Builder](https://developer.electricimp.com/tools/builder) statement `@include` within your driver code to avoid compilation issues and to prevent the loading of duplicated code at runtime.

+- If you are writing a USB driver that you intend to share with the community, please follow our [guidelines](https://developer.electricimp.com/libraries/submissions) for third-party library submission.

 ## New Driver Development Step-by-Step Instructions ##